infiniteregrets/QiskitBot/README.md

 ## Versions
 There are two versions that I have been working on.
 One that uses the [Docker Python SDK](https://docker-py.readthedocs.io/en/stable/) and one that launches containers using Podman inside a container controlled by Docker.
-They Docker Python SDK version is much faster when it comes to rendering simple circuits, so that is what you should be probably looking at.
+The Docker Python SDK version is much faster when it comes to rendering simple circuits, so that is what you should be probably looking at.

 ## Architecture of the sandbox (running untrusted code) [Podman]
 ### Goal